AlbertNath/Practice1_CompGeo/README.md

 ```

 Create a file containing normalized points with the Vizualization Helper program.
-Then, run the program and
+Then, run the program
-provide the path to the previous file with the encoded set of points from which you want to calculate the Convex
+providing the path to the previous file with the encoded set of points from which you want to calculate the Convex
 Hull:

 ``` sh